ma4nn/fritzbox-munin-fast/README.md

-# Munin Plugins for FritzBox
+# Munin Plugins for FRITZ!Box

 A collection of munin plugins to monitor your AVM FRITZ!Box router.
 The scripts have been developed using a FRITZ!Box 7590 running FRITZ!OS 7.25 and a FRITZ!WLAN Repeater 1750E running FRITZ!OS 7.27.